ForestKatsch/VertexOven/README.md

 * Fixed issue that could occur when Blender called functions in an unexpected order.
 * Fixed incorrect invocation of class methods.
-* Fixed missing icon issue occuring with Blender 2.80
+* Fixed missing icon issue occurring with Blender 2.80

 ## v0.1.0